Class Coupon

 Consider cost-per-credential.
 Compare total cost (including opportunity cost) against the expected career return.
 A $10,000 data science certificate that leads to a $30,000 salary increase is a better investment than a $100,000 degree that leads to a $10,000 increase.

 Start small.
 Take a single course or certificate before committing to a full degree.
 Platforms like Udemy and edX MicroMasters let you test the waters affordably.
+Read our guide on how online certifications impact your resume for data on which credentials employers value most.

 The Bottom Line